webhintio/hint/docs/contributor-guide/contributing/pull-requests.md

 The first step to sending a pull request is to create a new branch in your `sonarwhal` fork.
-Give the branch a descriptive name that best illustrates what it is you're fixing, such as:
+Give the branch a descriptive name that best illustrates what it is you’re fixing, such as:

 ```bash
 git checkout -b fix-1234